selmayilmaz13/fraud-detection-gnn/README.md

 ## Key Findings

 - `card_fraud_rate` is the most frequently used feature (1,000+ trees in XGBoost)
-- V257, V258, V294 have the highest information gain — Vesta's anonymized behavioral signals are the strongest predictors
+- V257, V258, V294 have the highest information gain: Vesta's anonymized behavioral signals are the strongest predictors
 - Adding device and email edges to the GNN did not significantly improve results over card-only edges: card-level patterns dominate fraud behavior in this dataset
 - HeteroConv improved from AUC 0.892 to 0.900 after adding dropout, weight decay, and lower learning rate